GiovaneBarnes/HelpingHandVI/README.md

 ### For Administrators
 1. Access `/admin` and login with admin credentials
-2. Use password: `admin123` (configured in environment variables)
-3. Review provider listings and verify legitimate businesses
+2. Review provider listings and verify legitimate businesses
 4. Mark/unmark providers as disputed for admin-only visibility
 5. Triage user reports with NEW/IN_REVIEW/RESOLVED status workflow
 6. Toggle emergency mode to boost trusted provider rankings and show public banner